JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 **Missing traces in Phoenix** — confirm Phoenix is running.
 If using Docker Compose, both services start together.
 If using a venv, you need to start Phoenix separately.
 Run at least one `/chat` query, then refresh the Phoenix UI at [http://localhost:6006](http://localhost:6006).

-**`ModuleNotFoundError: No module named 'phoenix'`** — the Phoenix packages are not installed.
-In venv mode, install them with pip (see the venv setup section above).
-In Docker mode, they are pre-installed in the container.
+**`ModuleNotFoundError: No module named 'phoenix'`** — the Phoenix packages are not installed locally.
+They are pre-installed in the Docker container.
+If you need them locally, install with pip: `pip install arize-phoenix arize-phoenix-evals arize-phoenix-otel openinference-instrumentation-langchain`.

 **`run_traces.py` fails with `ConnectionError`** — the TravelShaper server is not running.
 Start the Docker stack with `docker compose up -d` and wait for the health check to pass (`curl http://localhost:8000/health`), then run the script again.